-Abbott Construction have recently completed the construction of 9 houses and 2 apartments in the heart of Canterbury by the Marlow Theatre.
+Abbott Construction completed the construction of 9 houses and 2 apartments in the heart of Canterbury by the Marlowe Theatre.

 The development is arranged in the form of a terrace with each house having a shallow front garden separated from the pavement by a low wall.
 The front elevation will be traditionally detailed as a Georgian terrace and will be three storeys in height with a parapet and a steeply pitched slate roof.

 Individual flights of stone-faced steps, with sweeping period detailed metal handrails, are provided from the pavement to the front doors of Units 1 to 9.
 The change in ground level means that the height of each flight diminishes towards St Peter’s Street.

 The front doors have a fanlight and are surmounted by a simple lead roofed porch supported on brackets.
 Units 1 to 3 have a porch slightly recessed into the living room.